schets/schets.github.io/_posts/2015-6-21-Slab-Allocator.md

 }
 ```

-We've managed to make a fairly performant allocator - on my laptop a tight loop random list_malloc/list_free pairs takes ~1.8 ns, as compared to identical malloc/free pairs which take ~80 ns each.
+We've managed to make a fairly performant allocator - on my laptop list_malloc/list_free pairs takes ~2-5 ns, while malloc/free pairs which take ~80 ns each.
+Of course, this allocator only has a bit of the functionality of malloc - but that functionality isn't always needed.

+Let's see how much this affects the creation and modification of a datastructure.

 #Benchmarking a Binary Tree#

-Haven't written, but free list is much faster for creation and lookups (3/4 - 1/2 runtime on medium or small datastructures)
+This benchmark is pretty simple - it will measure how fast it is to create and modify a binary tree of varying sizes uses each allocator.
+Each binary tree will first be filled with (size/2) random numbers, and then for

 #Copying 'Garbage Collector'#